Advancing Healthcare Access: Screenher Initiative In Pakistan Close To Reaching Milestone Of 20,000 Diabetes Screenings In 70 Clinics

-(MENAFN- Media OutReach Newswire) A collaboration between Roche Diabetes Care and social enterprise Greenstar Social Marketing, ScreenHer seeks to improve women's access to diabetes care KARACHI, PAKISTAN - Media Outreach Newswire - 26 February 2024 - Roche Diabetes Care Pakistan (Roche) and social enterprise Greenstar Social Marketing (Guarantee) Limited (Greenstar) are pleased to announce a significant milestone for the ScreenHer initiative, which enables women in the rural and peri-urban areas to access diabetes risk assessment, education, and testing that would otherwise be difficult to obtain.
+(MENAFN- Media OutReach Newswire) KARACHI, PAKISTAN - Media Outreach Newswire - 26 February 2024 - Roche Diabetes Care Pakistan (Roche) and social enterprise Greenstar Social Marketing (Guarantee) Limited (Greenstar) are pleased to announce a significant milestone for the ScreenHer initiative, which enables women in the rural and peri-urban areas to access diabetes risk assessment, education, and testing that would otherwise be difficult to obtain.
 Across 70 clinics in six major cities, nearly 20,000 screenings have been conducted.

 Pakistan is reported to be among the top three countries with the highest age-adjusted prevalence of diabetes in the world as of 2021[1].
 In Pakistan, 1 in 4 or approximately 33 million adults have this life-threatening chronic condition[2].
 More importantly, the majority of the diabetes population are undiagnosed and 400,000 people have lost their lives to diabetes complications in 2021 alone[3].
 Women in particular, are more vulnerable due to various socioeconomic reasons that limit their knowledge and access to healthcare services.
 More than half of women in APAC have little to no knowledge of diagnostic methods[4], resulting in lower engagement and eventually lower screening rates.